Terms and Conditions On-line Lessons

 6.1.
 If your attendance falls below 80%, then we may move you to another class.
 If your attendance does not improve then your enrolment may be terminated.

 6.2.
 Students who do not complete the placement test prior to the Friday before their chosen start date will not, in any case, be permitted to enter class on Day One.
-Note – we operate a programme of continuous enrolment and new students may join the class on any Monday.
+Note – we operate a programme of continuous enrolment and new students may join the class at any time.

 6.3.
 We reserve the right to terminate your enrolment in the event of conduct or behaviour which in our opinion diminishes (or may diminish) the reputation of the College, even if such conduct is not in breach of these terms and conditions.
 The College’s decision is final.